 Who wouldn’t want to sample vodka on a visit to Moscow?
 And the best place to do so is in the Vodka Museum!
 Explore the history of the most famous drink in the country with an English-speaking guide, and sample various brands of vodka in the museum’s restaurant during your visit, too.

-The museum is located in Izmailovo Park and the ticket is 200 RUB, which you can buy online here.
+The museum is located in Izmailovo Park and the ticket is 200 RUB.

 Image credit here.